Dueling in the Golden Age

 - A strike to the face with an open hand - fight to the death

-Upon receiving or delivering a challenge, either party was free to back out on the condition that they stand on their knees and beg their opponent's forgiveness whilst being thrashed soundly.
+Upon receiving or delivering a challenge, either party was free to back out on the condition that they kneel and beg their opponent's forgiveness whilst being thrashed soundly.

 Rules and Etiquette